-4. The student is to be involved in providing an array of mental health services at the practicum site.
-All work will be done under supervision from an approved supervisor, who will be a licensed mental health professional with commensurate training and experience.
+- 4. The student is to be involved in providing an array of mental health services at the practicum site.
+All work will be done under supervision from an approved supervisor, who will be a licensed mental health professional with commensurate training and experience. - 5.
+The student will complete an average of [16-23] hours weekly with a minimum of 40% and a maximum of 65% of the overall time being spent in direct services/direct client contact.

-- 5. The student will complete an average of 16 hours weekly at the site {OR 18-20 hours weekly for 10-month placements}, {OR 21-23 hours for 9-month placements), with a minimum of 40% and a maximum of 65% of the overall time being spent in direct services/direct client contact. - 6.
-The student will be prepared for and attend on time all required functions of the practicum site, including but not limited to client sessions/meetings, clinical staff meetings, trainings, and supervision meetings.
+- 6. The student will be prepared for and attend on time all required functions of the practicum site, including but not limited to client sessions/meetings, clinical staff meetings, trainings, and supervision meetings.
 If the student is unable to attend required supervision or other meetings, they must notify their supervisor and/or appropriate person as soon as the student is aware of the need to be absent. - 7.
 The student will keep appropriate case notes and records of every session to be reviewed by the site supervisor.
 The student is expected to complete all documentation on time per site policies and expectations. - 8.
 The student will adhere to the agreed upon weekly practicum schedule set up in collaboration with the supervisor and practicum site.
 It is expected that the student will notify directly and promptly their supervisor and any designated site personnel if they are unable to attend practicum for any reason (e.g., sickness, medical or personal leave), or if they need to change their schedule. - 9.
 The student is expected to remain at their practicum site for the duration of the practicum period as stated above, regardless of the number of total hours achieved prior to the practicum end date. - 10.
-The student is not expected or required to work at the practicum site during breaks for the UW academic year, i.e., Winter Break (last 2 weeks of December) and Spring break (typically the 3rd week of March).
+The student is not expected or required to work at the practicum site during breaks for the UW academic year.
 Supervisors can inquire with the Associate Director of Clinical Training and Community Engagement for additional information. - 11.
 The student will maintain confidentiality of practicum site's, affairs, records, and case materials.
 Failure to do so could result in additional action by the practicum site, being placed on probation, or termination from the practicum site and a failing grade for the practicum course.